Arcanfel/content-bot/README.md

 - `swift build` to compile the code
 - `swift run` to run the compiled application
 - `swift run swiftformat` to format the codex

+## Tips
+- XCTestCase requires static `allTests` property in order for tests to be discovarable on Linux.
+The reason for this is a lack for Objective-C runtime on mentioned operating system.
+More details - https://oleb.net/blog/2017/03/keeping-xctest-in-sync/